 The resulting injury can cause permanent weakness and/or paralysis to the affected arm and/or a permanent disability.
 There are various degrees of Erb’s Palsy depending on the extent and location of nerve damage.
 The most significant type of injury is an avulsion, which occurs when the nerve is completely torn away from the spinal cord.
 Some brachial plexus injuries occur when the nerve is torn but not at the point where it attached to the spine (rupture).
 Some injuries occur when the nerve is stretched and/or damaged, but does not tear.

 These injuries prevent the nerve from being able to conduct signals between the spine and arm.
-If your child has a brachial plexus injury from birth, contact Schochor, Federico and Staton to determine whether this injury was avoidable.
+If your child has a brachial plexus injury from birth, contact Schochor and Staton, P.A. to determine whether this injury was avoidable.

 What is the statute of limitations for malpractice cases in Maryland?